 One of the greatest parts about recovery is coming out of the fog of drugs and alcohol.
-Your senses become heightened, and you get to plug yourself into life again.
+Your senses become heightened and you get to plug yourself into life again.
 This means you are no longer numb all the time.
-You get to show up, feel everything, and have an active participation in life.
+You get to show up, feel everything, and actively participate in life.
 It can feel like you see life through new lenses and you get to do everything over again for the first time, sober.

 It’s pretty awesome.
 For someone who never once thought about spirituality or the kind of soul I have, recovery has encouraged me to think about those things.
-It has also made me realize several profound facts like I don’t have to do things I don’t like to do like stay out late, see scary movies, or socialize constantly.
-It’s been a learning process, and I’ve found new things I like to do like yoga and CrossFit.
+It has also made me realize several profound facts like I don’t have to do things I don’t like to do, such as staying out late, seeing scary movies, or socializing constantly.
+It’s been a learning process and I’ve found new things I like to do, like yoga and CrossFit.
 When you’re drinking or using, you don’t think about self-discovery.
-You don’t have hobbies, or if you do, you don’t get to enjoy them fully.
+You don’t have hobbies or, if you do, you don’t get to enjoy them fully.
 I’m grateful I get to be present and do that today.

-You get to enjoy Thanksgiving with a clear mind
+You get to enjoy the holidays with a clear mind.

-How lucky are we to be going to Thanksgiving gatherings during gratitude month with an attitude of gratitude?
+How lucky are we, to be going to holiday gatherings with an attitude of gratitude?
 I will tell you this: I never knew what gratitude was until I got sober.
 I used to hate holidays.
 I couldn’t bother to be thankful when all I wanted was something more, whether it was a drink, a drug, a man, or a material item.
 I never took the time to appreciate what I had.
-Recovery has allowed me to learn about gratitude and to tie that into every month of the year, not just November.
+Recovery has allowed me to learn about gratitude and to tie that into every month of the year, not just around the holidays.

 Not only has recovery taught me about being thankful, but I’ve discovered that recovery is easier when I’m thankful.
-When you don’t take life for granted because you’ve been through dark times, you automatically wake up and feel grateful.
+When you don’t take life for granted, you automatically wake up and feel grateful.
 This makes recovery easier because you never want to lose that feeling.
 Recovery and gratitude are intertwined in that way.

 Having fun to me was binge drinking, going out to nightclubs until the wee hours of the morning, doing drugs with strangers, and doing whatever I wanted.
-Again, I don’t think I had a real concept of what fun is.
-Today I look back on all the time I wasted, and I get sad because I wish I had done something more with it.
-In recovery, I am able to have real fun, fun I can remember and that I will cherish forever; fun that doesn’t make me feel ashamed, guilty, or full of regret.
+Again, I don’t think I had a real concept of what fun was.
+Today, I look back on all the time I wasted and I get sad because I wish I had done something more with it.
+I recognize that this wasn’t fun at all — it was getting drunk and high.
+In recovery, I am able to have real fun — fun I can remember and that I will cherish forever; fun that doesn’t make me feel ashamed, guilty, or full of regret.
 I am incredibly thankful for that.

 Reaching out and helping others is another thing I never thought of while I was drinking.
-When you’re in active addiction, it’s common to be self-consumed, and it’s hard to think about anyone or anything besides your substance of choice.
-I thought to help others was a waste of time.
+When you’re in active addiction, it’s common to be self-consumed and it’s hard to think about anyone or anything besides your substance of choice.
+I thought that helping others was a waste of time.
 I didn’t think it mattered or even did anything.
-In recovery I’ve learned helping others is one of the cornerstones of living a healthy and fulfilling life.
+In recovery, I’ve learned that helping others is one of the cornerstones of living a healthy and fulfilling life.
 It not only makes you feel good, but it also makes others feel good.
 Embracing the message of recovery allows me to pass that message on to others.

-The ability to look on the bright side
+You gain the ability to look on the bright side.

 This is an important one.
 I was someone who felt like the world was out to get me.
 I constantly used every bad thing that happened to me as an excuse as to why my life was horrible and why I deserved to drink.
 I felt scorned and that I deserved every bad thing that happened.
 Recovery has taught me that the universe has my back.
 I learned that eliminating harmful substances from my life also removed a lot of the negativity.
 I now have the skills to handle whatever life throws at me and I am able to see the positive in most situations.
 I am open to learning life lessons and making changes as I go along.

-If you’re in recovery every day is a time to be thankful.
+If you’re in recovery, every day is a time to be thankful.
 When the holidays come around each year, it’s just another reminder that this life we lead is beautiful and it’s all because of recovery.
-We hope you have a wonderful sober Thanksgiving.
+We hope you have a wonderful sober Thanksgiving and holiday season!